jendabek/blender-export-x-rbr/README.md

 - exports to multiple .x files using predefined max. vertex count per file (to avoid crashes on import)
 ![](readme-files/screen1.png)

 ## Tip:
 - apply this 4GB patcher to editor .exe file, this allows you to import 2x large files https://ntcore.com/?page_id=371
 - after applying the patch, you should be fine just with the default settings, which are:
   - max. vertex count per chunk: 25 000
   - max. length of chunk: 200 (meters)
-  - max. vertex count per .x file: 800 000 (even 1M should be OK, you just need to stay below 300MB, ideally around 260MB)
+  - max. vertex count per .x file: 800 000 (even 1M should be OK, you just need to stay below 300MB to avoid crashes on import, ideally around 260MB)